Garages - Hydraulic Lifts - Operation

 - Lock the lift with the mechanical locking device or use appropriate jack stands.

 - Be aware of conditions that could cause the vehicle's centre of gravity to shift and cause the vehicle to fall.
-For example, before lifting a vehicle, remove a load or cargo if it can shift unexpectedly, or follow the manufacturer's recommendations for removing heavy components like engines or axles and universals.
+For example, before lifting a vehicle, remove a load or cargo if it can shift unexpectedly, or follow the manufacturer's recommendations for removing heavy components like engines, axles, or universals.
 In addition, the removal or installation of parts may cause the centre of gravity to shift and the vehicle to become unstable.

 - Check that no tools, equipment, jacks or other obstructions are under the lift.

-- Ensure that everyone is standing clear of the lift before it is lowered.
+- Make sure that everyone is standing clear of the lift before it is lowered.

 - Lower the vehicle slowly and smoothly and allow the lift to go as low as possible.

-- Adjust lift arms or other supports, or remove chocks, as needed, so that the vehicle can be moved without bumping into any parts of the lift when the vehicle is driven out of the garage.
+- Adjust lift arms or other supports, or remove chocks as needed so the vehicle can be moved without bumping into any parts of the lift when the vehicle is driven away.

-- Do not leave the controls while the lift is in motion.
+- Do not leave the controls unattended while the lift is in motion.